Fees are broken down into two simple parts:

 - Monthly Payment Plan

-- Eligible for scholarships
+- Eligible for financial aid

+You don't have to purchase a membership to utilize the CLC.
 Non-Members have access to purchase a variety of resources offered by the CLC during their selected enrollment period, such as:

 - Classes; content provided by educators and professionals